 Advocates fighting for farmed animals should be proud as we have come a long way in educating the public about the horrors of animal agriculture.
 Just a couple of decades ago, the only soy milk was in powder form; if you wanted a vegan cookie, you had to bake it yourself; and vegans often ventured into restaurants with trepidation for fear of their sanity– and leave hungry.
 Now, there are vegan chain restaurants and vegan doughnuts alongside national media stories about caged hens, immobilized sows, and overcrowded cows.
-The number of animals killed in the U.S. is going down by the hundreds of thousands and the fact that animals suffer to produce meat, dairy, and eggs is quickly becoming common knowledge.
+The fact that animals suffer to produce meat, dairy, and eggs is quickly becoming common knowledge.
 Vegan is now a household word.

 Much of this progress is the result of the strategic denouncement expressed by the powerful term, factory farming.
 For decades, animal activists have inscribed the motto “End Factory Farming” into brochures and splattered “Stop Factory Farming” on protest signs with red letters dripping like blood.
 This incriminating term conjures images of endless rows of animals in barren cages; filthy, windowless warehouses; and animals suffering and dying on manure covered concrete floors – images that are increasingly familiar and available to us through social media.